dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 -  See how many files are in each of our relevant dimensions
 -  Allocate a NumPy object-dtype array of the appropriate size, where each element of this array will hold a single-chunk Dask array
--  Go through our filenames and insert the proper dask array into the right position
+-  Go through our filenames and insert the proper Dask array into the right position
 -  Call `da.block` on the result